Rob2011/Homey.Eastron.modbus/README.md

-This Homey app adds support for Energy Meters with modbus interface.
+“Bring accurate energy monitoring from Eastron SDM V3 meter with Modbus into Homey Pro for real-time insights and smart flows.”

+'Energy Meter – Modbus' brings reliable energy measurements from Energy Meters with Modbus TCP directly into Homey Pro.
+Whether you want to monitor total power consumption, per-phase values, or energy production, this app delivers real-time data to your Homey Energy dashboard and ‘flows’.

+Build smart flows based on live energy data, visualize consumption within the Homey Energy dashboard and optimize your energy management.
+‘Energy Meter – Modbus’ turns Energy Meter with Modbus TCP gateway into a powerful part of your smart home.
+Current version supports the Eastron SDM630 Modbus Energy Meter, more will follow.

 Requirements:
 - Homey Pro
 - Energy Meter with modbus interface (or Modbus protocol over TCP)
-- Modbus TCP gateway (Modbus to TCP bridge)
+- Modbus TCP gateway
-  (find my homebuild interface here: xxx)
+  (find my homebuild interface here: https://github.com/Rob2011/ESP32.Modbus-TCP-gateway)

 Supported devices at this moment: